bslatkin/dpxdt/README.md

 #### /api/report_run

 Reports data for a run for a release candidate.
 May be called multiple times as progress is made for a run.
-No longer callable once the screenshot image for the run has been assigned.
+Should not be called once the screenshot image for the run has been assigned.

 ##### Parameters
 <dl>